payu-india/CMS-Chatbot/docs/Chargeback/chargeback-dashboard/chargeback-process.md

 * PayU Reviews the submission with evidences and then builds the case
 * PayU can return the submission because of insufficient documentation for re-submission
-* PayU forwards your response (acceptance or evidence) to the acquiring bank for final evaluation.
+* PayU forwards your response (acceptance or contest with evidence) to the acquiring bank for final evaluation.

 ***